Udders’ husband-and-wife duo on what it takes to create a successful Singaporean ice cream brand

-In January this year, the company opened its first international outlet in Jakarta, Indonesia.
+In January 2022, the company opened its first international outlet in Jakarta, Indonesia.
 The double-storey ice cream parlour is a trendy yet comfortable space featuring swing chairs and a golden spiral staircase.
 It offers almost 30 Udders flavours, including flavours created specifically for the Indonesian market.
 These include Fermented Cassava with Cheese and Sumatran Coffee.

 Wong describes Indonesia as a “natural market” for Singapore brands to expand into.
 “Indonesians are pretty familiar with some of the stuff that goes on in the Singapore scene,” she explained.
 “Pre-COVID, they used to travel here often, whether for medical, business or studies.”

-The founders are now setting their sights on a store in the Philippines, targeted to open this year or 2023.
 At present, the company also exports its ice cream to Malaysia and Vietnam, with China in the pipeline.

 “We're hoping that our overseas expansion will pollinate more ideas back here.
 As we gain more experience in Indonesia, Philippines, China and Vietnam, the ideas that we generate will contribute to the dynamism of the company as we continue to keep the brand top of mind and exciting,” said Wong.